CVE-2025-15021 Overview

 Workarounds

-- Disable the Gotham Block Extra Light plugin until a security patch is released
+- Deactivate the Gotham Block Extra Light plugin until the patched version can be deployed

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.